kevgo/observable-process/README.md

 - easier access to the process exit code
 - signals whether the process ended naturally or was manually terminated

-This is helpful for example when testing the terminal output of applications.
+This is useful for example when testing the terminal output of applications.
-Executing really long-running processes with ObservableProcess will cause high memory consumption because all the terminal output is stored in RAM.
+Executing really long-running processes through ObservableProcess will cause high memory consumption because it stores all the terminal output in RAM.

 ## Setup